MichaelaRB/readme-gen/README.md

  t

 ## Licenses
- This project is licensed under AUR.
+ This project is licensed under Conda - License.

 ## Questions
  Please direct any questions to:

  GitHub: t

- Email: tt
+ Email: t